 Storage.
 As you follow the procedures in this Guide, you will consolidate storage to some degree by moving software and data from a number of servers to a large, locally attached, disk storage subsystem in a new server in the form of virtual hard drives.

-NOTE: Although we will be implementing a 1.79TB SAN in this Guide, large-scale storage consolidations are outside the scope of this Guide.
+Larger-scale storage consolidations, such as implementing a storage area network (SAN), are outside the scope of this Guide.